Optibus Operations API (2.3.8)

 GetOperationalPlanV2

 This API provides access to the Operational Plan of a public transport organization managed via Optibus Operations for a specified date range.
 It returns the daily operational plans grouped by depot.
-Each depot has it's own operational plan.
+Each depot has its own operational plan.
 Each item in the response represents one of the requested depots.
 If no specific depots are requested then all depots are returned.

 Brief overview of the returned concepts for the operational plan of a depot: